smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 From the `man 2 access` pages we can see that access syscall takes two arguments and checks if calling process can access file pathname.
 At first it seams non usefull to us, but the thing is, access syscall can also accept memory address instead of file pathname and as such can verify if user can access memory location.
-Based on the return value (stired in EAX register), we can conclude if program can access memory location withoud causing segmentation fault.
+Based on the return value (stored in EAX register), we can conclude whether program can access memory location without causing segmentation fault.

 ```
 int access(const char *pathname, int mode);